riyaelizabethroy/Bank-Loan-Report_Project/README.md

 ## Description

 Asking questions to uncover patterns
-We start our analysis by asking questions relevant to the topic to uncover patterns and find the results through SQL queries
+We start our analysis by asking questions relevant to the topic to uncover patterns and find the results through SQL queries.

 1. Total Loan Applications: We need to calculate the total number of loan applications received during a specified period.
 Monitor the Month-to-Date (MTD) Loan Applications and track changes Month-over-Month (MoM).
 2. Total Loan Applications: We need to calculate the total number of loan applications received during a specified period.